MGMT5501 Organisational Behaviour

 - Students are able to (1) explain and apply contemporary evidence based organisational behaviour knowledge to real world situations; (2) apply critical thinking and diagnostic skills to analyse case studies and realistic scenarios using organisational behaviour theories and concepts; (3) develop strategic solutions to a range of individual, interpersonal, team and organisational issues in the contemporary workplace; (4) develop strategies to improve employee performance, employee wellbeing and organisational effectiveness through effective relations with organisational stakeholders; (5) develop effective communication skills to influence and relate to multiple stakeholders across a range of business contexts; and (6) recognise, understand and identify appropriate actions to ethical dilemmas and cross cultural situations.

-- Typically this unit is assessed in the following ways: (1) individual activities; (2) group activities; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) individual activities; (2) group activities; and (3) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.